gimlet-io/capacitor/README.md

 Capacitor's goal is to level the field: providing a UI option for Flux users that matches or exceeds the level of ArgoCD.

-## Capacitor Next on a URL
+## Self-host for your team - beta testers wanted

 Capacitor Next is a tool you can run on your laptop.

 - Are you looking to host it for your team on a URL?
 - Or integrate with Backstage?

 Reach out to laszlo at gimlet.io.
-We are looking for design partners.
+We are looking for beta testers.

 ## Star History